EbrahimQaid/ecommerce-backend/README.md

 🖼️ Product Images

-When creating or updating a product, an image can be uploaded using:
+When creating or updating a product, an image can be uploaded using the:

 image

+field.

 Uploaded images can be accessed through: